phillipsnick/denon-avr/README.md

 This is currently a work in progress.
 See issue #1

-__I accept no responsibility for any damage done to your computer or equipment__
+__I accept no responsibility for any damage done to your computer or equipment.__

 ## Usage